MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use-windows-search-find-work-school-results.md

 Windows and Microsoft 365 IT admins can also control how Search Highlights on the taskbar are configured for Windows 10 and Windows 11 managed devices.
 Learn more about [Allow Search Highlights MDM policy CSP](/windows/client-management/mdm/policy-csp-search#search-allowsearchhighlights).

-To manage Search Highlights with group policy go to the policy setting ```Computer Configuration/Administrative Templates/Windows Components/Search/Allow search highlights```.
+To manage Search Highlights with group policy, go to the policy setting ```Computer Configuration/Administrative Templates/Windows Components/Search/Allow search highlights```.
 Use the setting to disable or enable the search highlights experience.
-If you leave the setting as **Not Configured** the experience is enabled by default.
+If you leave the setting as **Not Configured**, the experience is enabled by default.
 The supported settings values in Windows 10:

 - Enabled (default) or Not Configured: Enabling or not configuring this setting turns on search highlights in the taskbar search box and in Windows Search home.